 7-8 Seconds:

+This has taught me a valuable lesson in backing up my work several times (Losing 40-50 hours of work does that.
+Luckily, when I re-animated the piece it didn't take as long as I knew exactly what I was doing the second time round.
 Moreover this gave my time to truly develop the style I was trying to get across in the first version and I actually much prefer the style of the new version.
 It gave me a chance to really work on the darkness vs the light theme in my work.
+Final Piece Un-edited.

 Edit 1: